rheitjoh/nb-to-jekyll/README.md

 - Extraction of images included in the notebook

-- Automatic addition of a YAML Front Matter with title, table of contents, and mathjax enabled.
+- Automatic addition of a YAML Front Matter with title, table of contents, and Mathjax enabled.
+  The title will be the same as the name of the Jupyter notebook.
+  The table of contents option is specific to the [Minimal Mistakes Theme](https://mmistakes.github.io/minimal-mistakes) and may not apply to your use case.
+Similarly for the Mathjax option.

+- Automatic insertion of a Binder link into the Markdown document for interactive execution of the Jupyter notebook.

 ## Quickstart